kevin-o-lewis/Fighting-Crime-with-Budget/README.md

 ## Exploratory Data Analysis
 I began exploring my data in its raw form as .csv and .xslx files and used Apache Spark to run SQL queries to gather the specifc features I wanted to explore.
 Then I converted the query results to Pandas DataFrames to combine features and plot visualizations with Seaborn and Matplotlib. \
-At this point I decided to combine the violent crime arrests with population to get arrests per capita in order to avoid population variance from skewing my discovery.
+At this point I decided to combine the violent crime arrests with population to get arrests per capita in order to avoid population variance from skewing my results.

 ## Detailed Analysis
 The first question I wanted to answer was "Which counties prioritize each of my selected budget categories?" \